atrahhdis/mahasivipassana/content/the-manual-of-insight.md

 [George Haas](https://www.mettagroup.org/about/) has created a 47 episode (in fact 45, as 2 of them deal with a different subject) podcast about (a part of ) the "Manual of Insight" named [Deepening Your Practice (DYP)](https://www.mettagroup.org/podcast/2016/6/15/episode-1-manual-of-insight-introduction).

-**Note:** George Haas does not teach a pure Mahasi Vipassana technique, but a mixture of Metta/Vipassana.
-The above podcast deals with both the "Manual of Insight" book analysis and his own approach on meditation.
+**Note:** George Haas (a student of Shinzen Young) does not teach Mahasi Vipassana, instead his approach is based on a  mixture of Metta/Vipassana techniques.
+His podcast deals with both the "Manual of Insight" book analysis and his own meditation method.

-At the end of each lecture you may find meditation instructions that are not related with Mahasi's famous noting technique.
+At the end of each lecture you may find meditation instructions that are not related with Mahasi Sayadaw's famous noting technique.